Kudosity

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-The description provides context on when to use the tool: when the user wants to send SMS, configure webhooks, etc., and depending on auth method.
+The description provides context on when to use it: when the user wants to know which API version to use for an operation, based on action and auth method.
 It also instructs to ask clarifying questions if info is missing.
-However, it does not explicitly state when not to use it or alternatives, though the sibling tools are distinct.
+However, it does not explicitly name alternative tools or state when not to use it, though the unique focus implies the intended use case.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.